neelabhsinha/gatech-cs-7641-project-page/index.md

 ## Filtering the tournament types

-**The part about excluding friendlies and other tournament types should go here**
+While we initially began with data from various types of matches, including individual matches in FIFA World Cups, qualifiers, friendlies and others.
+However, this did not yield favorable accuracy in prediction.
+Thus, based on our domain knowledge of the tournament, we reduced the dataset to consider only including individual matches in FIFA World Cups and qualifiers.
+This yielded better results across all employed methods.

 ## Tuning Hyperparameters
-In all the learning algorithms employed we have a fixed set of hyperparameters(example penalty and 'c' for logistic regression, number of trees/tree depth/sampling rate for Random Forest etc.) .
-In order to find these we use **RandomizedSearchCV** followed by **GridSearchCV** .
-Since this is a multivariate optimization problem ,randomly sampling the parameters helps us narrow down the search space.We conduct **GridSearch** in the proximity of the best performing solution of **RandomizedSearchcv** to fine tune a better performing set of hyperparameters.
+In all the learning algorithms employed we have a fixed set of hyperparameters (example penalty and 'c' for logistic regression, number of trees/tree depth/sampling rate for Random Forest etc).
+In order to find these we use **RandomizedSearchCV** followed by **GridSearchCV**.
+Since this is a multivariate optimization problem, randomly sampling the parameters helps us narrow down the search space.
+We begin with a RandomizedSearchCV in order to get to the vicinity of hyperparameters.
+Then, we conduct **GridSearch** in the proximity of the best performing solution of **RandomizedSearchCV** to fine tune a better performing set of hyperparameters.
+This helps to reduce the computational cost and complexity of a full grid search, while increasing the accuracy around a **RandomizedSearchCV**.

 ## Semi-supervised Learning
 #### Motivation
 **Show the non-converging learning curve**